A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Periodicity results for the four FRBs

-We have used all the three methods mentioned above to analyze the periodicity in FRB 20121102A.
-For the the Schuster and Lomb-Scargle methods, we use the fluence of each burst as a necessary input for the intensity.
-The data sets of FAST and Arecibo are analyzed separately to avoid any possible systematic difference between them.
-The results are shown in Fig.~\ref{Fig6}.
-For the phase folding method and the Schuster periodogram, a horizontal dotted line is plot to mark the coincidence level of $10^{-5}$.
-Correspondingly, for the Lomb-Scargle periodogram, a horizontal dotted line showing a coincidence level of $0.001$ is plot.
-From these plots, we can clearly see that no periodicity exceeding these confidence levels is found in the whole range of 0.001--1000 s for FRB 20121102A.
-In each segment, we have also examined by hand the phase-folded histogram at the position that corresponds to the highest $\chi^2$ value, but found that no marked features appear in the histogram.
+We have used all the three methods mentioned above to analyze the periodicity.
+In the phase folding algorithm, the number of bins is taken as $n = 20$.
+In the H-test method, the maximum number of harmonics is set as $m_{\max} = 20$.
+In the method of the Lomb-Scargle periodogram, we use the peak flux of each burst as a necessary input for the intensity.
+These specific parameters are consistently applied in all searches.
+The results from Datasets \#1, \#2 and \#3 are shown in Figures ~\ref{Fig2}, ~\ref{Fig3}, and ~\ref{Fig4}, respectively.
+For the phase folding method and the H-test method, a horizontal dotted line is plotted to mark the p-value of $10^{-9}$ (corresponding to a gaussian significance of 6.11$\sigma$).
+For the Lomb-Scargle periodogram, a horizontal dotted line showing a FAP level of $10^{-9}$ is also plotted.
+Note that in some plots in the 1 ms--2 ms range, several extremely high peaks could be observed.
+The inset in Figure ~\ref{Fig2} shows the folded histogram at one of the peaks.
+Upon further examination, we notice that they are all harmonics of 0.864 ms ($10^{-8}$ d).
+They should be fake signals caused by limited timing accuracy of observations.
+For other datasets with a higher ToA recording precision, these fake signals disappear.
+In each plot, we have also examined by hand the phase-folded histograms at the positions that have a relatively high peak in the $\chi^2$/H-statistic/Lomb-Scargle periodograms, but found that no marked features appear in the corresponding histograms.
+Additionally, a peak occurring on one day usually does not appear on other days, which further excludes its possibility of being a true period.
+From Figures ~\ref{Fig2}, ~\ref{Fig3}, and ~\ref{Fig4}, we conclude that no credible periodicity exceeding the confidence level is found in the whole range of 0.001--1000 s for FRB 20121102A.